Sudippdn/Machine-Learning-From-the-begining/README.md

 - Using For loop and add individual list of array
 - Using mathematical summation function
 - Using vectorization

   _Methods can be displays as:_

 ![](https://github.com/Sudippdn/Machine-Learning-From-the-begining/blob/main/Image/Day%205/vectorization%20part%201.png)

-Among among methods, we can use the vectorization method, which performs faster as it utilizes the Python library NumPy for the calculations. _It can be show as:_
+Among among methods, we can use the `vectorization method`, which performs faster as it utilizes the Python library NumPy for the calculations.

+_It can be show as:_

 ![](https://github.com/Sudippdn/Machine-Learning-From-the-begining/blob/main/Image/Day%205/efficiency%20of%20vectorization.png)

-There are other alternatives to gradient descent called the 'Normal Equation,' which is suitable only for linear equations.
+There are other alternatives to gradient descent called the [Normal Equation](https://towardsdatascience.com/normal-equation-a-matrix-approach-to-linear-regression-4162ee170243#:~:text=Limitations%3A,for%20more%20than%2010K%20features.), which is suitable only for linear equations.
 It solves for 'w' and 'b' without iteration but becomes slow when the number of features is large (> 10,000)

 ![](https://github.com/Sudippdn/Machine-Learning-From-the-begining/blob/main/Image/Day%205/Normal%20Equation.png)